ska-telescope/src-site-directory/README.md

 The presented token must include a specific scope expected by the service to be permitted access to all API routes.
 This scope is defined in the site-capabilities-api permissions policy (default: “site-capabilities-api-service”).

-**This scope must also be added to the IAM permissions client otherwise the process of token instrospection will drop this scope.**
+**This scope must also be added to the IAM permissions client otherwise the process of token introspection will drop this scope.**

 #### Restricting user access to routes using IAM groups

 Access to a specific route of this API depends on user IAM group membership and is determined by calls to the `/authorise/route` path of the Permissions API.
-Groups are typically nested with the pattern `root_group/roles/site/role` for site specific permissions or `root_group/roles/role` for global permissions.
+Groups are typically nested with the pattern `root_group/roles/node/role` for node specific permissions or `root_group/roles/role` for global permissions.

-As an example, consider get/set site services functionality.
-For specific site permissions for the site "SKAOSRC", the required group hierarchy may look something like:
+As an example, consider get/set node services functionality.
+For specific node permissions for the node "SKAOSRC", the required group hierarchy may look something like:

 ```